trinodb/trino/docs/src/main/sphinx/routines/introduction.md

 The following limitations apply to SQL routines.

-* Routines must be declared before than can be referenced.
+* Routines must be declared before they are referenced.
 * Recursion cannot be declared or processed.
 * Mutual recursion can not be declared or processed.
 * Queries cannot be processed in a routine.

+Specifically this means that routines can not use `SELECT` queries to retrieve data or any other queries to process data within the routine.
+Instead queries can use routines to process data.
+Routines only work on data provided as input values and only provide output data from the `RETURN` statement.